 - Woman Injured in Accident Caused by U.S. Mail Driver – $18,360,396 Decision —

-A lawsuit filed against the U.S. Postal Service earned a pedestrian accident involving a mail truck earned the victim an 18-million dollar judgment in U.S. District Court in Miami.
-Maya Nainani sustained respiratory failure and brain damage.
+A lawsuit filed against the U.S. Postal Service earned a woman an 18-million dollar judgment in U.S. District Court in Miami.
+Maya Nainani sustained respiratory failure and brain damage in a pedestrian accident involving a mail truck.
 She has a tracheostomy tube in her neck.
 Her medical and hospital bills totaled more than $5.4 million.
 The judge was convinced that the USPS employee was not monitoring the road ahead properly as the driver approached an intersection.

 - Woman Suffers Spinal Injury in Accident on I-295 in Jacksonville – $16,433,353 Verdict —